anhinga/julia-notebooks/flux-may-2021/animation-of-may-23-run/README.md

 ---

-File `learning-may-23_step6_fps1_colored.gif` - a colorized version of the same animation in false colors (light purple - delta color above the original image, the lighter the further above, dark green - delta color below the original image, the darker, the further below).
+File `learning-may-23_step6_fps1_colored.gif` - a colorized version of the same animation in false colors (light purple - delta color above the original image, the lighter the purple, the further above the original image the delta is;
+dark green - delta color below the original image, the darker the green, the further below the original image the delta is).